-National Grid's distribution and transmission underground system is made up of facilities such as manholes, hand-holes, vaults, URD pad mounted transformers, and switchgear, among others.
-Fiberglass hand holes are exempt from stray voltage testing under the Safety Standards.1 Stray voltage testing of the Company's underground system, which consists of approximately 95,159 assets, is currently performed by contractors.
-Facility inspections of the underground system, which consists of approximately 93,624 underground and 64,066 padmount assets, are currently performed by the Company's internal workforce.
+Niagara Mohawk's distribution and transmission underground system is made up of facilities such as manholes, hand-holes, vaults, URD pad mounted transformers, and switchgear.
+Fiberglass hand holes are exempt from stray voltage testing under the Safety Standards.1 Stray voltage testing of the Company's underground system is currently performed by contractors.
+Facility inspections of the underground system are currently performed by the Company's internal workforce.